EnzoBnl/enzobnl/bd.md

 - File
 - Row group
 - Column chunk
-- Data pages (and dictionary pages)
+- Pages (a column chunk is composed of exactly 1 data page and 1 optional dictionary page)

 ### Compression
 A compression algorithm is applied by parquet, the compression unit being the **page**.